-Our recommendation to all customers is to use Polyester Pool & Patio Screen -or- Polyester No-See-Um Screen.
-Not because they are the only materials we sell, but because both products have proven track record of durability and expected life.
+Our recommendation to all customers is to use our Polyester Pool & Patio Screen, our Polyester No-See-Um Screen, or our Polyester "Super" No-See-Um Screen.
+Not because they are the only materials we sell, but because all three products have proven track record of durability and expected life.
 While the Polyester Screen may be more expensive up front, the useful life of the product makes it a far better value.

 How will our Polyester Pool & Patio Screen look when installed ?
 (Most porches on the PHOTO PAGE have Polyester Pool & Patio Screen installed)

 Basic cleaning is required and should be performed as needed based upon your location and exposure to pollutants, debris, and usage.
 At a minimum, seasonal cleaning should be performed to ensure no buildup of pollen or debris.

 Extrusions and screening should be hosed off as required to retain a clean appearance.
 Best practice is to hose off from the inside spraying water outwards if possible.
 If a more intense cleaning is required, mix 1 cup of mild detergent with 1 cup of bleach with 3 gallons of water.
 This can be applied with a soft sponge or soft car washing brush – after first spraying off as much debris as possible with your hose.
 Wipe or brush down all extrusions and screening using moderate pressure – heavy or intense scrubbing is not required.
 Hose off all areas thoroughly with clean water and let air dry.

 Never power wash or use any harsh or caustic cleaners, stiff or abrasive brushes or scouring pads.
 The use of any other product or cleaning method beyond that which is specifically noted above may cause damage to screening or the applied extrusion finish.